home-assistant/developers.home-assistant/docs/api/supervisor/endpoints.md

 </ApiEndpoint>

 <ApiEndpoint path="/addons/<addon>/options" method="post">
-Set the protection mode on a add-on.
+Set the protection mode on an add-on.

 This function is not callable by itself and you can not use `self` as the slug here.